 As defined by Google Analytics, bounce rate is the percentage of users who leave your page as they don’t find the information on the page helpful enough.
-A high bounce rate only means that your website is able to attract a large number of visitors, but most of them are those who are not relevant to your business, or in simple terms your content is not relevant to what they are searching.
+A high bounce rate only means that your website is able to attract a large number of visitors, but most of them are those who are not relevant to your business, or in simple terms, your content is not relevant to what they are searching.

 Now let’s understand how to decrease the bounce rate.

-• Avoid Pop-ups: There is nothing that annoys people who are serious looking for some information than a disturbing pop-up.
+• Avoid Pop-ups: There is nothing that annoys people who are seriously looking for some information other than a disturbing pop-up.
 They usually disrupt the overall user experience.
 If it is vital from the site’s point of view, make the message clear what you want the users to do rather than providing a flashy window that has nothing to do with them.

 • Use Intuitive Navigation: Do not make your visitors feel uncomfortable on your website with no clear instruction on what they should do.
 Provide them with clear paths that are obvious in their message and help them get to the content that they desire.

-• Avoid Terrible Designs: Design is not only limited to colors and fonts.
+• Avoid Terrible Designs: Design is not only limited to colours and fonts.
 Nowadays, design refers to the whole user experience.
 The content needs to be attractive both in terms of graphical representation and how well it could be consumed.
 Design for your targeted audience.

 • Speed: According to Kissmetrics, 47% of users want the website to load in 2 seconds or less.
 The same report states that 40% of users leave the website if it takes more than 3 seconds to load.
 Page loading speed is undeniably an important part of a website’s user experience.